hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/modules.html.md

 });
 ```

-## Working with Module Outputs
+## Work with Module Outputs

-A [Terraform module](https://www.terraform.io/docs/modules/index.html) defines multiple resources intended to be used together.
-Module [output values](/fundamentals/outputs.html) return results to the calling module, which it can then use to populate arguments elsewhere.
-The CDK
+Module [output values](/fundamentals/outputs.html) return data that can be used elsewhere in your configuration.
+CDK
-for Terraform enables the use of interpolated module outputs as inputs to other modules or resources with an output `get` method
+for Terraform lets you use interpolated module outputs as inputs to other modules or resources.
-for each output.

-### Terraform Modules with generated bindings

-Outputs can be accessed with an `Output` suffix or in the case of python with an `_output`.
+To access outputs, use the `_output` suffix for python and the `Output` suffix for other languages.

+### Output Types

-The return type of the outputs is always string, because the output returns an HCL expression representing the underlying Terraform resource.
+The return type of the outputs is always string because the output returns an HCL expression representing the underlying Terraform resource.

-This means that when the `TerraformOutput` is anything else than a string a typecast is necessary to compile the application (e.g. `mod.numberOutput as number`).
-This also means if a module returns a list one can not access items or loop over it without using an [escape hatch](./escape-hatch.md).
+When `TerraformOutput` is any other type than string you must add a typecast to compile the application (e.g. `mod.numberOutput as number`).
+If a module returns a list, you must use an escape hatch to access items or loop over it.
+An escape hatch is an object that can add to or override existing resources.

+**TODO**: Can we include a real-world example of how to use an escape hatch here?

+-> The [Resources](/docs/cdktf/concepts/fundamentals/resources.html) page includes more information about how to use escape hatches.

+### Examples

-#### Typescript / Java / C# / Go
+Typescript / Java / C# / Go

+**TODO**: Please write a description of what is happening below.

 ```typescript
 import { Construct } from "constructs";